RobbMoskv/Angular-CLI-Cheatsheet/README.md

 ```

 ## Blueprints

-Generate code from a blueprint by using aliases.
+With this feature you can generate code from a blueprint by using aliases.

+> Use the out-of-the-box blueprints

 ### Component